Squalane: Spotlight On The Best Face Oils

 While the vegetable squalane manufacturers compete to produce the most eco-friendly and lowest carbon footprint options, our final word on squalane sustainability is this:

 squalane is an amazing face oil that has many benefits for all skin types.
 It is broadly used throughout the skincare and cosmetics industries.
-When sourced from plants, it can be very sustainable, but there are some concerns.
+When sourced from plants, it can be very sustainable.
 When produced from shark livers, it should be banned - nobody needs to smooth their wrinkles out that badly.

 - Kim SK, Karadeniz F. Biological importance and applications of squalene and squalane.
 Adv Food Nutr Res.
 2012;65:223-33.
 DOI: 10.1016/B978-0-12-416003-3.00014-7.
 PMID: 22361190.